lunalachique/python-100-days-challenge/content/day34.md

-# 👉 Day 34 Challenge
+# 👉 Day 34: Pretty print Functions

 <a href="https://www.youtube.com/watch?v=Pg4QMSTTNIw" target="_blank">Dāvida video</a>

-## Pretty print Functions

 Let's build a pretty `print` subroutine!
-So far all the subrouintes you have made have been pretty boring...just saying.
+So far all the subroutines you have made have been pretty boring...just saying.

 When we have a list of data, being able to print out that data in pretty ways is something we need to be able to do.
 So "pretty printing" is actually a thing.